-Airflow Sensors are one of the most commonly used type of operators.
+Airflow Sensors are one of the most common tasks in data pipelines.
 Why?
-Because they allow you to check if a criteria is met to get completed.
-You need to wait for a file? check if a SQL entry exists? delay the execution of your DAG?
+Because a Sensor waits for a condition to be true to complete.
+Do you need to wait for a file?
+Check if an SQL entry exists?
+Delay the execution of a DAG?
 That’s the few possibilities of the Airflow Sensors.
-If you want to make complex and powerful data pipelines you have to truly understand how Sensors work.
-Well, guess what, that’s exactly what you are going to discover now.
-By the way, if you are new to Airflow, check my course here, you will get it with a special discount.
+If you want to make complex and robust data pipelines, you have to understand how Sensors work genuinely.
+Well, guess what?
+That’s precisely what you will discover now.
+By the way, if you are new to Airflow, check my course here, at a special discount.
 Ready?
 Let’s go!

 Use Case